 Tours of the O'Keeffe home and studio are limited and can be arranged through the O'Keeffe Museum.

-I highly recommend timing your visit to New Mexico so that you can visit this very important Southwest art site.
+Consider timing your visit to New Mexico so that you can visit this very important Southwest art site.
 You'll leave with a feeling admiration for, and desire to know better, the woman who became one of the best known artists in the United States.
-More on touring the O'Keeffe home in Abiquiu.